MobiGary/Mobirise-Configurable-Bootstrap-Menu/README.md

 https://github.com/MobiGary/Mobirise-Configurable-Bootstrap-Menu/blob/master/MobiGaryMenuCog-v2.5.jpg

 ## <b>Installation and use</b><br>
-From v2.6 onwards a Mobirise extension 9mbrext) file is provided.
+From v2.6 onwards a Mobirise extension (mbrext) file is provided.
 To install the extension in the Mobirise Builder follow these steps:
 - Select the "Extensions" option from the left hand main menu
 - Select "import"
 - Browse to the downloaded MobiGaryExtension .mrext file and select "IMPORT ANYWAY" at the unknown source warning